What personal information do we collect from folks that visit our blog, website or app?

-We do not sell, trade, or otherwise transfer your Personally Identifiable Information to any outside parties unless we provide users with advance notice.
+We do not sell, trade, or otherwise transfer your Personally Identifiable Information to any outside parties unless we first provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
-We may also release information when its release is appropriate to comply with the law, enforce our site policies, or to protect ours or others' rights, property or safety.
+We may also release information when its release is appropriate, to comply with the law, enforce our site policies, or to protect ours or others' rights, property, or safety.

 Below is a table of third-party data processors currently used by Parabol: